mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/index.md

 ### Shared class interface

 There are many classes in the `Temporal` namespace, but they share many similar methods.
-The following methods are available on all classes:
+The following table lists all methods of each class (except [conversion methods](#conversion_between_classes)):

 <table>
 <thead>